Take the steps to begin your journey:

 Tarleton has always been a part of my family.
-I am a third generation Tarleton student.
+I am a third generation Tarleton alumna.
 My maternal grandparents both attended Tarleton when it was a two year institution known as John Tarleton Agricultural College.
 When the North Texas Agricultural College (UT-Arlington) airplane went down, my maternal grandfather was on campus.
 He also shared books with one of his friends during his time at Tarleton because book prices have always been high.
 His cousin was one of the Ten Tarleton Sisters, otherwise known as the Purple Poo, during her time at Tarleton.
 She tells stories about her identity almost being revealed on several occasions.

 My paternal grandparents both attended Tarleton when it was known as Tarleton State College.
 My parents and three of my aunts and uncles attended Tarleton.
 My paternal grandfather asked my grandmother to marry him on the steps of the auditorium, where the Hunewell Bandstand is now.
 My dad asked my mom to marry him in the exact same spot 21 years later.

 Tarleton has opened many opportunities to me.
-Through my local involvement with the Tarleton chapter of Phi Eta Sigma National Honors Society, I have gained the opportunity to serve on the National Executive Committee.
+Through my local involvement with the Tarleton chapter of Phi Eta Sigma National Honors Society, I gained the opportunity to serve on the National Executive Committee.
 There is no limit to what you can achieve at Tarleton State University.

 Tarleton is one of the best choices I've made in my life.
 Becoming a "Tarleton Texan" and being accepted into the Tarleton family has been life changing.

-Junior, Agriculture Business
+Alumnus, Agriculture Business